Spatial 3D medical and dental workflow display

 Where it fits in real workflows

-CT, MRI, ultrasound, and other volumetric studies can be reviewed with clearer on-screen depth when teams need to understand anatomy, orientation, and spatial relationships quickly.
+Prepared anatomy models and imaging-derived visuals can be presented with clearer on-screen depth when teams need to explain orientation and spatial relationships.

 Teaching and resident education